Which is the best driving school in the Lismore Region and why?

 One of my Philosophy subjects was ‘Ethics’.
 I act ethically.
 Conforming with both Transport4NSW Guidelines and those of the NSW Driver Trainers Association.

 I first became a ‘senior instructor’ way back in 1992 through the then ‘Basic Methods of Instruction’ TAFE qualification and the ‘In-Car Assessment’ TAFE qualification (having completed the TAFE qualification of the then newly-introduced ‘Commercial Driving Instructors Certificate in 1991).

 In 2010 I upgraded those qualifications to their contemporary equivalents: Cert IV in Car Driving Instruction and Cert IV in Training and Assessment.

-That upgrade enabled me to join the nationwide Keys2Drive team in 2011.
+Thereby I was able to work with the nationwide Keys2Drive team from 2011 to 2023.
 It also enabled me to be contracted by NSW RMS as an Older Driver Assessor, also in 2010.

 All of this means that I can help you learn so much more – particularly deeply – in the available paid time.

 3. High quality reliable vehicles.